Ayrshire derby: Ayrshire Cup

 The two clubs have both won this local competition on many occasions, but the last time it was contested was in 1998, when Kilmarnock won 4–2 at Rugby Park after trailing 2–0 at half time.
 This match was made even more special with Kilmarnock left back Dylan Kerr jumping into the Moffat Stand to celebrate his superb strike to make it 3–2.
 The trophy has been won by Kilmarnock on 42 occasions and by Ayr United on 27.

 Other matches

 Between 2003 and 2005, a series of annual one-off friendly matches were held in October, sponsored by a local commercial radio station and named the West Sound Trophy.
 Kilmarnock won the first match at Rugby Park 1–0; the following year at Somerset Park Ayr United won on penalties, having earlier been 2–0 behind; and in the final match Kilmarnock won 4–0 at home.

+Kilmarnock and Ayr United played on July 4th, 2025, for a testimonial game in honour of Rory McKenzie.
+Kilmarnock took the lead through a goal by Greg Kiltie in the 47th minute, and held their lead for a 1–0 win.